 - What are the disadvantages of the Europass CV?

-And once we are done, we are going to leave you off with some great writing tips, and an example of an Europass CV to get you going.
+And once we are done, we are going to leave you off with some great writing tips, and an example of a Europass CV to get you going.

 So, if you are ready to learn about Europass CV, let’s dive in.

-The Europass CV is a standardized application document that can be used all over Europe.
+The Europass CV is a popular CV template that is often used Europe.
 It is the European equivalent of what we call a resume in the US.